 Sediment removal shall be conducted from the top of bank if practicable.

-Sediment removal from channels shall not exceed the minimum amount necessary to re-establish pre-existing natural or designed channel dimensions or flood control capacity.
+Sediment removal from channels shall not exceed the minimum amount necessary to re-establish pre-existing natural or designed channel dimensions for flood control capacity.

 The Discharger shall restore channel geometry at sediment excavation sites to match the channel shape, dimensions, and slope upstream and downstream of the project site.
 To the maximum extent practicable, sediment removal shall not result in elimination of a riffle, pool, or riffle/pool complex that is not replaced/enhanced either onsite after sediment removal or offsite by the Discharger.

-For projects in the high tier, the Discharger shall remove only the minimum amount of sediment necessary to achieve the quantifiable flood-risk performance standard identified in the sediment removal or management plan required in Order section X.D.
-Sediment removal areas shall be revegetated to the maximum extent practicable while maintaining the flood risk performance standard.

 After sediment removal, the Discharger shall ensure that the transition between the existing channel both upstream and downstream is smooth and continuous between the maintained and non-maintained areas and does not present a “wall” of sediment or other blockage, or a drop, that could erode or cause erosion once flows are restored.

 If gravels that have the potential to be used for spawning are removed to conduct maintenance activities, to the maximum extent practicable, the gravels shall be carefully removed and stored where maintenance activities shall not impact the quality of the gravel.
 The gravel shall be replaced as close to original conditions as possible upon completion of the maintenance activities.